Gjert Ingebrigtsen: Career

-Ingebrigtsen was born in Båtsfjord and resides in Sandnes.
-He is married to Tone Eva Tønnessen; the couple has seven children, including middle-distance runners Henrik, Filip and Jakob.

-Ingebrigtsen coached three sons until 2022; those sons all had significant achievements in 2018.
+Ingebrigtsen coached three of his sons until 2022; those sons all had significant achievements in 2018.
 At the 2018 European Athletics Championships, Jakob won gold medals in both 1500 m and 5000 m, while Henrik won a silver medal in 5,000 m and placed fourth in 1500 m.
 Filip won gold medal at the 2018 European Cross Country Championships.
 Ingebrigtsen was awarded the title Norwegian Sports Coach of the Year for 2018, awarded at Idrettsgallaen in January 2019.

 Henrik, Filip and Jakob have all competed at the Summer Olympics.
 Henrik placed fifth in 1500 metres at the 2012 Summer Olympics in London, and reached the semifinal in 1500 metres at the 2016 Summer Olympics.
 Both Filip and Jakob competed in 1500 metres at the 2020 Summer Olympics in Tokyo, where Jakob won the gold medal and set Olympic record with time 3:28.32.

-The Ingebrigtsen family has been featured in the television series Team Ingebrigtsen.
+The Ingebrigtsen family has been featured in the television series Team Ingebrigtsen (2016-2021) and Ingebrigtsen: Born to Run (2024).

+Ingebrigtsen coaches (as of 2025), middle distance runner Narve Nordås, who won bronze at the 2023 World Championships in Budapest.

+In July 2025, Nettavisen commentator Ernst A. Lersveen, said that Gjert Ingebrigtsen should not be punished by Norwegian Olympic and Paralympic Committee and Confederation of Sports.
+Furthermore, Lersveen said that the federation should "take to heart", the court verdict of 2025 where Ingebrigtsen was acquitted of having harmed an athlete.

+As of May 2025, Jose Carlos Pinto has started training with Gjert Ingebrigtsen.

+Ingebrigtsen is also the trainer of Kieran Lumb, a Canadian, and has been training him for a while (as of July 2025).

+As of July 2025, Gjert Ingebrigtsen is still in a conflict with Norwegian Olympic and Paralympic Committee and Confederation of Sports; however, on July 28, media said that his time of being denied entry as a trainer at athletic events, is coming to an end: he will be accredited as trainer, to the Norwegian Championships, during the first week of August.
+The following month, he coached at the Norwegian championships.

+Besides coaching athletes, he still works within the field of logistics (as of 2025).